gdsbook/book/notebooks/09_spatial_inequality.md

 The first term is the difference between the individual's income and per-capita income in the individual's region of residence, while the second term is the difference between the region's per capita income and average national per capita income.

-In regional studies, the intraregional personal income distribution is typically not available.
-As a result, the assumption is often made that intraregional personal inequality is zero.
+In regional studies, the intra-regional personal income distribution is typically not available.
+As a result, the assumption is often made that intra-regional personal inequality is zero.
 In other words, all individuals in the same region have identical incomes.
 With this assumption in hand, the first term vanishes:
 $Y_l -y_i = 0$, leading to:[^reg]